Dusun people: Background history and origin

+The Dusuns are represented through their respective sub-ethnic associations, which are further jointly united through the primary Dusun ethnic association.
+Prior to the formation of the federation of Malaysia, the Dusuns together with the Muruts stipulated various condition through the 20-point agreement for the North Borneo Crown to be part of the federation, constitute several terms from the indigenous Dusuns and Muruts for the federal government to guaranteed their rights within the federation for them to continuously living in peaceful and their rights be respected and honoured by the federal government by maintaining freedom of religion with no state religion for North Borneo, all lands in the territory should be under the North Borneo government, and the federal need to regard and respecting traditional indigenous values, to ensure continuous peace and loyalty from the indigenous community.

 Following the formation of the Malaysian federation, the Dusuns started to be represented through the United Sabah Dusun Association (USDA) in 1967.
 The USDA was later jointly merged with the Kadazan Cultural Association (KCA) to form the Kadazan Dusun Cultural Association (KDCA) in 1989 with headquarters at the KDCA Compound of Penampang District.
 In present days, most of the younger Dusun generation are modernised and well-integrated into the larger framework of Malaysian society, taking up various occupations as government servants and employees in the private sector, with some also becoming business owners.
 Many have completed tertiary education both locally and overseas, with many Dusuns also pursuing their studies at Western countries' tertiary educational institutes.
 With increasing modernisation and globalisation, the modern Dusun community also struggles to keep the traditional values of their community, such as the customs, taboos and languages, since many of the modern Dusun generations, comfortable living a modern life with modern technologies, have become increasingly unaware of their ethnic identities.
 In pursuing the indigenous languages of the Dusuns to remain in place like the major community languages of West Malaysia within the federation, the indigenous community also faced tension with Malay ethno-nationalism, which has the central place in Malaysia's state nationalist project.